contributors-company/fform/README.md

 - **Multiple Forms, No Problem**: Create multiple forms with custom fields and validation rules, all managed seamlessly by FForm.
 - **Custom Exceptions for Custom Needs**: Define custom exceptions for form fields to handle complex validation rules and error messages with ease.
 - **AsyncValidator**: Supports asynchronous validation for form fields, allowing you to validate data against external sources or APIs.
+- **CachedField**: Provides cached value for field, used to manage the state of the widget and access it in the widget tree.
+- **FFormObserver**: Allows you to observe the form state and trigger side effects based on the form's state changes.

 ## Previews